konflux-ci/konflux-ci/docs/troubleshooting.md

 6. On the PR page, type `/retest` on the comment box and post the comment.
 Observe the behavior once more.

-# Setup Scripts or Pipeline Execution Fail
+# Setup Scripts Fail or Pipeline Execution Stuck or Fails

 ## Running out of Resources